murceca/inspect-my-cv/README.md

 2. Start web-server `gulp serve` or just build project `gulp build`
 3. Application will be available by `localhost:3000` address

+## How to test

+We are using JavaScript validation tool ESLint.
+You can run ESLint using `gulp test` command.

 ---

 # Back-end application